€105.020 The share price fell by -0.19 % 29/09/2023 17:35

 Recurring operating income

-Management and dialogue with stakeholdersThis indicator aims to allow the Board to set diverse ESG priorities, depending on the issues it feels merit particular attention.
+Management and dialogue with stakeholdersThis indicator reflects the Board’s assessment of the extent to which priorities have been met, depending on the issues it feels merit particular attention.

 • the effectiveness of workplace accident prevention policies, which is assessed in particular by tracking the accident frequency rate;